 You can receive a free copy of your credit report from each of the three major credit bureaus at least once every 12 months by visiting AnnualCreditReport.com.

 Carefully review these reports and contact each one of the three credit bureaus if you see anything inaccurate.
 One in five people has an error on at least one of their credit reports, according to a study conducted by the Federal Trade Commission.

 You can also get a credit monitoring service for a fee, typically between $10 and $30 per month at IDShield, IdentityForce, IdentityGuard or LifeLock.
 These companies would allow you to keep an eye on your credit report and score.
 Note: Credit monitoring services cannot prevent security breaches, but they can alert you to changes to your credit so you can deal with threats as they happen.

 When you return:

 5. Not trying to fix your credit.

 What if it’s already too late for the advice in this article?
-You've lived abroad without maintaining credit activity back home, and now that you’ve returned you're having trouble getting a loan?
+Perhaps you’ve lived abroad without maintaining credit activity back home and now that you’ve returned, you are having trouble getting a loan.
 Don’t assume that all is lost.

-"What kind of credit reporting do they have in the country where you were living?"
-Walzak asks.
-Though few countries have as sophisticated a credit system as the United States, there may be a credit bureau or its equivalent that can provide a report at your request.
-If not, you may still be able to demonstrate your creditworthiness by showing that you owned property and paid a mortgage (if you did) while you were overseas, or by demonstrating that you regularly paid your rent and utilities.
+Though few countries have a sophisticated credit system like the United States, there may be a credit bureau or its equivalent that can provide a report at your request.
+If not, you may still be able to demonstrate your creditworthiness by showing you owned property and paid a mortgage while you were overseas, or demonstrate that you regularly paid your rent and utilities.

-Meantime, it’s a good idea to start building up your credit history again, with secured credit cards or even a co-signed loan if necessary.
+In the meantime, it’s a good idea to start building up your credit history again with secured credit cards or even a co-signed loan if necessary.
 With credit reports used by everyone from prospective landlords to car dealerships, there’s a good chance you may need it.